Prevention of Mother-to-Child Transmission of HIV

 To download a PDF on prevention of mother-to-child transmission and EGPAF’s impact, click here.

-To download the PDF in Portuguese, click here.
+To download the PDF in French, click here.

 To download an info graphic that illustrates the key steps to preventing mother-to-child transmission of HIV, click here.